oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-on-pv/_index.md

 title: "Domain home on a PV"
 date: 2019-02-23T17:32:31-05:00
 weight: 2
-description: "Sample for creating a WebLogic domain home on an existing PV or PVC, and the domain resource YAML file for deploying the generated WebLogic domain."
+description: "Sample for creating a WebLogic domain home on an existing PV or PVC, and the Domain YAML file for deploying the generated WebLogic domain."
 ---